 Fully-automatic machines are obviously the next step in automated brewing.
-They eliminate the need to manually control the brew time.
+They eliminate the need to control the brew time manually.

 These machines feature what is often referred to as a “flowmeter.”
 The flowmeter monitors and controls exactly how much water passes through the puck and stops the flow when the appropriate amount has filtered through.

-While these machines DO automate the brewing process they do NOT do all of the work for you.
-You are still going to have to grind and tamp your own beans, like with a semi-automatic.
+While these machines DO automate the brewing process, they do NOT do all of the work for you.
+You will still have to grind and tamp your own beans, like with a semi-automatic.

-However, semi-automatic machines generally have a few “extra” features to make them even more convenient.
-Most of them tamp your grounds for you and many of them even grind the beans.
+However, super-automatic machines generally have a few “extra” features to make them even more convenient.
+Most of them tamp your grounds for you, and many even grind the beans.